wkalt/dp3/README.md

   hundreds, and infrequently in the thousands depending on the architecture of the producer.
 * Run heavy computational workloads on a "narrow" selection of topics.
-For instance, run distributed spark jobs over hundreds of terabytes of images.
+For instance, run distributed Spark jobs over hundreds of terabytes of images.
-  This workload may care less or not at all about ordering, but cares a lot about throughput, and that the available throughput, availability, and cost scalability effectively matches that of the underlying storage and networking
-  - either on-premise or in the cloud.
+  This workload may care less or not at all about ordering, but cares a lot about throughput, and that the available throughput, availability, and cost scalability effectively matches that of the underlying storage and networking, either on-premise or in the cloud.
 * Summarize individual message field values at multiple granularities, at low-enough latencies to drive responsive web applications.
 Consider for instance the plotting facilities available in datadog or cloud monitoring